Magden, Maisprach, Olsberg und Giebenach schreiben Geschichte Das ehemalige Stift Olsberg. Foto/Photo: TES

 Magden

 The first mention of Magden dates from 804 in a charter of St Gallen Abbey.
 The abbey leased the settlement with the (Celtic) name Magos Dunon.
-The first mention of the church is in 1036.
+The first mention of the church dates back to 1036.

 The Count of Lenzburg later donated the church and its estate (for viticulture) to the Chorherrenstift Beromünster (canton of Lucerne).
 Rheinfelden was the village’s powerful neighbour from the Middle Ages onwards.
 Until 1801, Habsburg ruled the Fricktal, including Magden and Rheinfelden.

-Since 1803, the village has been part of canton Aargau.
-With around 800 employed people and 400 Hectares of vineyard land, Magden is still an important wine producer.
+Since 1803, the village has been part of the canton of Aargau.
+With around 800 employees and 10 Hectares of vineyard land, Magden remains a significant wine producer.

 Hortus Dei monastery in Olsberg

 Within walking distance of Magden, the Cistercian monastery Hortus Dei (Garden of God) in the village of Olsberg was founded in 1234.
-The monastery was dissolved in 1805 at the time of the new Confederation (1803-1813) and the creation of Canton Aargau.
-The new destination was a protestant-catholic institute (which was modern for the time) for (re)education of girls and young women in 1806.
+The monastery was dissolved in 1805, at the time of the new Confederation (1803-1813) and the creation of the Canton of Aargau.
+The new destination was a protestant-catholic institute (which was modern for the time) for the re-education of girls and young women in 1806.

 From 1846, the Pestalozzi Foundation ran the complex as a (re-)education centre for boys and young men.
 Today, the canton owns the complex.
-The activities include cultural events and a centre for children.
+The activities include cultural events and a children’s centre.

 Olsberg’s history is as special as the number of village inhabitants, which is small (350 today).
 Olsberg has a long (pre) history of habitation.
-In Roman times, the place housed villas and farm complexes.
-The location was near the Roman Colonia Augusta Raurica in a fertile valley.
+In Roman times, the area was home to villas and farm complexes.
+The location was near the Roman colony of Augusta Raurica, situated in a fertile valley.

 A part of the village north of the Violenbach traditionally belonged to Rheinfelden and the Fricktal.
 Habsburg ruled this part of the village until 1801.

 The city of Basel governed the village on the southern bank of the Violenbach until the separation.
-Since 1833, ‘southern’ Olsberg has been part of canton Basel-Landschaft.
+Since 1833, ‘southern’ Olsberg has been part of the canton of Basel-Landschaft.

 The Violenbach